Current Planned Developments in Greater Estero

 West Bay Club- The Island Highrise

-West Lake Court at the West Bay Club will have 26 Luxury Villa Single Family Homes (now under construction) with spectacular waterfront and golf views.
-Four floor plans are being offered in the community, ranging in size from 2,800 SF to 3,800 SF of living space.
+West Lake Court at the West Bay Club will have 26 Luxury Villa Single Family Homes (now almost complete) with waterfront and golf views.

 In addition, Garcia Stromberg has designed a new high-rise, “The Island.”
 It will have a central core building designed to maximize the panoramic views from every residence.
 The new condominium will focus on outdoor living, an appreciation for sunsets over the Gulf of Mexico, and a rooftop amenity deck with a pool and fitness area.

 The residences will have wider terraces with summer kitchens, expansive glass walls, and premium interior finishes.
 The building will be 23 stories over parking (approximately 270 feet) plus 20 feet for rooftop equipment.
-The high-rise building will be built on Pod 5 at the West Bay Club.
+The highrise building will be built on Pod 5 at the West Bay Club.
 It will have four units per floor, with two penthouse levels.
 The glass on the building will be non-reflective.
-West Bay Club is located at the end of Williams Road, west of US 41.

 West side of US 41 near Pelican Sound Blvd

-A 219-unit complex is being proposed for the location in the following map.
+A 219-unit complex is proposed for the location shown on the map below.

 Wildcat Run on East Corkscrew Road